 Through Target Disk Mode you can restore data from problematic Macs.
 You can back up or restore crucial files from the target Mac and save them on the host Mac.
 This is one of the easiest and fastest ways of restoring all your files from the non-booting hard drives.
 You can access all files as long as the target Mac is recognized by the host Mac.
 You can even format, partition and repair volumes of the target Mac on the host via Disk Utility.

 Also, in scenarios wherein the target Mac is listed as unmounted, you can run a data recovery software on the host Mac for retrieving your files.
-Stellar Phoenix Mac Data Recovery software recovers data from the unmounted drive.
+Stellar Data Recovery for Mac software recovers data from the unmounted drive.
 You can recover all your data from the target Mac in following simple steps–

 Run the software on the host Mac

 Choose file types you want to restore from unmounted drive